Dark Hedges: Status and conservation

 As visitor numbers have increased, concern has been expressed over vehicular traffic damaging the trees' roots, as well as problems of graffiti and the daubing of sectarian slogans on the trees.
 The Woodland Trust has stated that high traffic levels might cause the trees, which are surface rooting, to last less than twenty years.
 In 2017 the Department of Infrastructure announced plans to close the road to traffic, due to visitor numbers causing possible damage and degradation to the site.
 A ban on traffic using the road (between its junctions with Ballinlea Road and Ballykenver Road) came into place on 30 October 2017.
 Specified exemptions to the ban include emergency and agricultural vehicles in particular circumstances.

-The site is included in a list of the 12 best road trips in Great Britain and Ireland.
+In 2023, a survey found that 11 of the remaining 86 trees were in a poor condition and could pose a danger to the public, and 6 of them were to be felled.